-Drug treatment of BPH is a new development, and data is still being gathered on the benefits and possible adverse effects of longterm therapy.
+Data is still being gathered on the benefits and possible adverse effects of long-term medical therapy.
 Currently, two types of drugs-5-alpha-reductase inhibitors and alpha-adrenergic blockers-are used to treat BPH.
 Preliminary research suggests that these drugs improve symptoms in 30 to 60% of men taking them, but it is not yet possible to predict who will respond to medical therapy, or which drug will be better for an individual patient.

 Finasteride (Proscar) blocks the conversion of testosterone to dihydrotestosterone, the major male sex hormone found within cells of the prostate.
 In some men, finasteride can relieve BPH symptoms, increase urinary flow rate, and actually shrink the size of the prostate, though it must be used indefinitely to prevent recurrence of symptoms.
 It may take as long as six months, however, to achieve maximum benefits from finasteride.

 In a study of its safety and effectiveness two-thirds of the men taking the drug experienced

 - At least a 20% decreasen prostate size

 - (Only about half had achieved this level of reduction by the one-year mark)

 - One-third of patients had improved urinary flow